dropzone/dropzone/index.md

 });
 {% endhighlight %}

+If you want to remove all files, simply use `.removeAllFiles()`.
+Files that are in the process of being uploaded won't be removed.

 If you do not need a dropzone anymore, just call `.disable()` on the object.
 This will remove all event listeners on the element, and clear all file arrays.
 To